How to Get Stains Out of Car Seats (Fabric & Leather)

 How to Use:

-2. Let it sit for at least 30 minutes, or even a few hours for tougher stains.
-The baking soda will work to absorb the greasy residue.
+- Let it sit for at least 30 minutes — the baking soda absorbs the greasy residue.

-4. If a stain remains, you can make a paste of baking soda and a little water.
-Apply the paste to the stain, let it dry, and then vacuum it up.
+- If a stain remains, make a paste of baking soda and a little water.
+Apply, let dry, then vacuum.

-5. For very stubborn grease stains, mix a drop of mild dish soap with a cup of water.
-Lightly dampen a cloth with this solution, blot the stain, then rinse by blotting with a water-dampened cloth.
+- For very stubborn grease stains, mix a drop of mild dish soap with a cup of cool water.
+Blot the stain, then rinse by blotting with a water-dampened cloth.
 Let dry.

 Dealing with Coffee, Soda, or Other Food Stains